Bradley-B/canon/content/posts/dune.md

 Does this property extend to other female characters?
 I don't know.
 I thought Jessica was great and a well developed character.
 Mapes is a good throwaway character lol.
 Harah was alright too.
 I would have liked some more content at the southern Seitch where Jessica, Chani, and their kids were sent in the two-year interim.

+## Alia

+We've gotta talk about Alia.
-Alia is absolutely my favorite character in the whole book.
+She is absolutely my favorite character in the whole book.
 A three-year old with the knowledge of a hundred generations, putting the Emperor and his Truthsayer in their place.
-It's refreshing to have a character that isn't totally intimidated by Paul, who seems to actually surpass him in some abilities and is willing to flaunt that, unlike Jessica who honestly can be kinda dull.
+It's refreshing to have a character that speaks their mind and doesn't speak in riddles.
+She isn't intimidated by Paul (or by anyone), seems to actually surpass him in some abilities, and is willing to flaunt that (unlike Jessica who honestly can be kinda dull).
 I hope that Alia gets a role in the later books and doesn't lose her wit and charm.

 ## Stilgar